-Based on the assessment factors outlined in Section 2.4, impact severity ratings range from minor to moderate in Dunes West due to some moderate effects occurring at the pastures and one residential parcel in association with Alternative 7A, while minor effects would be felt in other portions of the community near the Project.
-Impact severity ratings likewise range from minor to moderate in Park West due to some moderate effects occurring at three townhome complexes situated near existing roadways in association with Alternative 7A, while minor effects would be felt in other portions of the community near its western extent.
-In the Phillips Community, the impact severity ratings range from moderate to major in association with Alternative 1, due to the numbers of impacted residential parcels and their wide distribution across the community and, thus, family properties; the lack of distance of many residences on affected parcels from the proposed new ROW; and depending on the legal status of affected parcels as heirs' properties.
-In Seven Mile, the impact severity ratings range from minor to moderate with either build alternative, due to the numbers of impacted residential parcels and their wide distribution across the community; however, these effects are generally made more minimal in Seven Mile due to substantial setback of residences from existing roadways, the presence of some vegetative buffers, and the current existence of large roadways within the community.
+Based on the assessment factors outlined in Section 2.4, impact severity ratings range from minor to moderate in Dunes West due to some moderate effects occurring at "the pastures" and one residential parcel in association with Alternative 7A, while minor effects would be felt in other portions of the community near the Project.
+Impact severity ratings likewise range from minor to moderate in Park West due to some moderate effects occurring at townhome complexes situated near existing roadways in association with Alternative 7A and the Compromise Alternative, while minor effects would be felt in other portions of the community near its western extent.
+In the Phillips Community, the impact severity ratings range from moderate to major in association with Alternative 1 and minor to moderate in association with the Compromise Alternative, due to the numbers of impacted residential parcels and their wide distribution across the community and, thus, family properties; the lack of distance of many residences on affected parcels from the proposed new ROW; and depending on the legal status of affected parcels as heirs' properties.
+In Seven Mile, the impact severity ratings range from minor to moderate with each build alternative, due to a potentially increased difficulty in turning into the Greater Goodwill AME Church as a result of lane additions.
+The numbers of impacted residential parcels, and their wide distribution across the community must also be considered; however, these effects are generally made more minimal in Seven Mile due to substantial setback of residences from existing roadways, the presence of some vegetative buffers, and the current existence of large roadways within the community.